-Located up in the north, Finland is not exactly en route to anywhere but it is still pretty well connected to the rest of the world so travelling to Finland is not difficult.
+Located up in the north, Finland is not exactly en route to anywhere but it is still pretty well connected to the rest of the world.

-The easiest way to get there is by catching a plane to the Helsinki Vantaa International Airport that has lots of international and intercontinental flight connections from both big-scale and low-cost operators.
-There are also smaller airports around Finland, e.g. in Tampere, Rovaniemi and Kuopio but their international arrivals are usually limited to other European countries and Nordic countries.
+The easiest way to get there is by catching a plane to the Helsinki Vantaa International Airport, which has a ton of international and intercontinental connections from both big-scale and low-cost operators.
+There are also smaller airports around Finland, but their international arrivals are usually limited to other European countries and Nordic countries.

 Entry Requirements for Finland

-However, not everyone can just dash over to the Schengen area just like that.
-If your passport is on this list LINK, you need to apply for a visa before arriving in Finland.
+However, not everyone can just dash over to the Schengen Area just like that.
+If your passport is on this list, you need to apply for a visa before arriving in Finland.
 Apply for the visa at a Finnish embassy; in some countries, Finland might be represented in another country’s embassy.

 Travelling to Finland During COVID Times

-Travel restrictions for Finland have become stricter since the new corona variation emerged, and in February, entry into Finland is only possible for necessary reasons such as essential work or studying.
+Travel restrictions for Finland have become stricter since the new corona variation emerged.
+In February, entry into Finland is only possible for necessary reasons such as essential work or studying.
 Leaving the country has not been restricted.

-These new entry restrictions have been in force since January 27, and currently the only people able to enter without restrictions are residents of Finland, Australia, South Korea, Rwanda, Singapore, Thailand and New Zealand.
+These new entry restrictions have been in force since January 27, and the only people currently able to enter restriction-free are Finns, residents from Australia, South Korea, Rwanda, Singapore, Thailand, and New Zealand.